HubReb/mmt_foil_exp/results.md

       of the most left walking woman and light blue on the building in the background over the people in the background on the right between walking women
+* complete
+    * textual attention is word-word
+    * plusieurs: blue on the chest of the girl in the foreground and left to the leftmost women walking to the right
+    * enfants: red hotspot on the building in the background over the people in the background on the right between the walking woman on the left and the one on the right
+    * jouant: same as enfants
+    * sur: same as enfants
+    * un: blue on the chest on the girl in the foreground and on the legs of the second leftmost woman walking to the right
+    * terrain: light blue on the building in the background over the people in the background on the right between the walking woman on the left and the one on the right with dark blue on her legs
+    * avec: same as enfants
+    * des: light blue to yellow on the spot left of the leftmost walking woman to the right beneath the leftmost group of children in the background
+    * balles: blue on the legs of the woman walking to the right next to the girl on the foreground, dark blue on the left group of people in the background and on the building in the background over the people in the background on the right between the walking woman on the left and the one on the right